MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/making-webhook-calls-from-cloudscript.md

 This allows titles to make calls to basic informational services, but it *also* enables more complex scenarios (such as using OAuth), to secure a communication to an endpoint you own.

-This tutorial discusses making Webhook calls from CloudScript, for both *non-secure* and *secure* scenarios.
+This tutorial discusses making Webhook calls from CloudScript, for both *nonsecure* and *secure* scenarios.

 As a REST call, the structure of a Webhook call from CloudScript is simple.
 The elements to be specified are: